ragardner/tktrees/DOCUMENTATION.md

 - .json Javascript object notation where the full table is under the key 'records'
 - .csv/.tsv (comma or tab delimited)

-Any sheets opened with tk-trees should contain a single header row at the top of the sheet.
+**Notes:**

-Additional settings and data such as the changelog, formatting and column types can be saved with the formats .xlsx and .json.
+- Any sheets opened with tk-trees should contain a single header row at the top of the sheet.

-Any changes made when using this program will not be saved unless you choose to do so.
-This can be done by going to the menu bar and choosing a save option under the 'File' menu while in the Treeview.
+- Additional settings and data such as the changelog, formatting and column types can be saved with the formats .xlsx and .json.

-Sheets must have an ID column and atleast one parent column, it does not matter in which order. e.g.
+- Sheets must have an ID column and atleast one parent column, it does not matter in which order. e.g.

 ```
 ID     Parent    Detail